rear-self-steer-axle-on-an-LST

 Purpose

-The primary function of conspicuity markings is to make large vehicles more noticeable from a distance, particularly at night or in poor visibility.
-By returning headlight illumination back towards the driver, they help define the vehicle’s outline and position on the road, giving other road users more time to recognise and react to its presence.
+The primary purpose of conspicuity markings is to make large vehicles more noticeable from a distance, particularly at night or in poor visibility.
+By returning headlight illumination back towards the driver, the reflective surface highlights the vehicle's outline and position on the road.

 Regulatory Framework (UNECE R104)

-In broad terms, the regulation applies to:
+In general terms, the regulation applies to:

 Material Requirements